Other Dublin Bus Related Websites:

 Classic Irish Buses:

 Shane Conway's site provides an outstanding collection of information on Irish bus types.
 With all the major Irish Operators included (Dublin Bus, CIE, GNR(I), DUTC, Lough Swilly, Ulsterbus, IOC and many more), this site is full of excellent photos and very detailed fleet lists of Irish Buses from yesteryear.
 This site is a fantanstic collection of information and well worth a few days reading.
 January 2010 should see a new feature on the C-class buses to mark their 40th anniversary.
-Shane also has a phototopic site where you can find lots of excellent historical photos.
+Shane also has a picassa site where you can find lots of excellent historical photos.

 Route Information: